-When you buy something from a seller who accepts PayPal, you may be eligible for a refund under PayPal's Buyer Protection program, which terms and conditions are set forth herein and form part of the user agreement.
+When you buy something from a seller who accepts PayPal, you may be eligible for a refund under PayPal's Buyer Protection program, which terms and conditions are set out in this document and form part of the user agreement.
 When applicable, PayPal's Buyer Protection program entitles you to reimbursement for the full purchase price of the item plus the original shipping costs you paid, if any.
-PayPal determines, in its sole discretion, whether your claim is eligible for the Buyer Protection program based on the eligibility requirements, any information or documentation provided during the resolution process, or any other information PayPal deems relevant and appropriate under the circumstances.
-PayPal's original determination is considered final, but you may be able to file an appeal of the decision with PayPal if you have new or compelling information not available at the time of the original determination or you believe there was an error in the decision-making process.
+PayPal determines, in its sole discretion, whether your claim is eligible for the Buyer Protection program based on the eligibility requirements as set out in the User Agreement and any information or documentation provided during the resolution process, or any other information PayPal deems relevant and appropriate under the circumstances.

+You may be able to file an appeal of the decision with PayPal if you have new or compelling information not available at the time of the original determination or you believe there was an error in the decision-making process.
+Unless you file an appeal and are successful, PayPal's original determination is considered final.

 IMPORTANT: You may be required to return the item to the seller or other party we specify as part of the settlement of your claim.
-PayPal Buyer Protection does not entitle you to reimbursement for the return shipping costs that you may incur.
+PayPal Buyer Protection does not entitle you to reimbursement for the shipping costs that you may incur in returning an item for refund/repair.